julien-boudry/Condorcet/README.md

 #### Autoloading:
 This project is consistent with the standard PSR-4 and can be loaded easily and without modification in most frameworks or Composer autoloader.
 Namespace \Condorcet is used.
-The examples also provide easy example of implementation using an optional Condorcet autoloader.
+The examples also provide an easy way of implementation using an optional Condorcet autoloader.
 If you don't want to use composer or PSR-4 autoloader.

-#### Composer, Vanilla PHP, others Frameworks...

 > [**Please visit the install section from the wiki**](https://github.com/julien-boudry/Condorcet/wiki/I-%23-Installation---Basic-Configuration-%23-1.-Installation)